 To avoid potential side effects, make sure to follow dosage recommendations and not take berberine for longer than six months.

 Currently, berberine supplements are available as tablets, capsules, or tinctures.
-This means you can choose the option that’s best for your everyday routine.
+This means you can choose the option that best fits your everyday routine.

-However, keep in mind that berberine is known for its bitter taste.
-If you’re sensitive to the flavour, it may be preferable to choose capsules, instead of tinctures.
-But if the bitter taste doesn’t scare you, you can take it as a digestive tonic five to 30 minutes before eating.
+If you’re sensitive to flavour, capsules may be a better choice than tinctures.
+If the bitter taste does not bother you, berberine can still be taken as a digestive tonic five to 30 minutes before eating.

-According to a 2018 study, berberine capsules can significantly differ in their content.
-Moreover, a higher cost does not necessarily reflect a higher quality product.
+According to a 2018 study, berberine capsules can differ significantly in their content.
+A higher price does not always reflect better quality.

-Wondering what’s the best berberine dosage?
-It’s generally considered safe to take no more than two grams per day.
-To achieve optimal results, it’s recommended to take at least 1 gram per day.
-Since the majority of supplements include around 500 milligrams of berberine per capsule, you should try to consume two capsules daily.
+Wondering what the best berberine dosage is?
+It is generally considered safe to take no more than two grams per day, and many supplements provide around 500 milligrams per capsule, which is why some people take two capsules daily.

 Although there are no strict guidelines for taking berberine, we advise taking it with meals.
 This will enhance the supplement’s absorption and minimise the risks of experiencing gastrointestinal side effects!